ajeetverma01/ajeetverma01/README.md

 - 🎓 **Education:** Computer Science Student
 - 🛠️ **Proficient in Project Management**: Leveraging modern tools to enhance user satisfaction and streamline processes.
 - 🌱 **Currently Learning**: Java Full Stack
+- 🔭 **Current Projects**: Will be sharing as soon as the project completes.

 Let's connect and collaborate to bring innovative solutions to life! 😊